qgis/QGIS-Documentation/docs/user_manual/expressions/expression.rst

   * |fileNew|:sup:`Clear the expression editor`
   * Create and manage :ref:`user expressions <user_expressions_functions>`
-  * Turn active line(s) in the expression editor into comments by pressing the :kbd:`--` button.
+  * Turn active line(s) in the expression editor into comments by pressing the |toggleComment| :sup:`Toggle Comment on Selected Lines` button.
     Pressing again will deactivate the comment.

     .. tip:: **Document your expression with comments**